qlik-oss/core-website/docs/documentation/services/mira.md

 ## Logging

-Mira follows the logging format and levels specified in the [Frontira Service Contract](../contract.md).
+Mira follows the logging format and levels specified in the [Qlik Core Service Contract](../contract.md).

 Default minimum log level is `info`, but can be set using the `MIRA_LOG_LEVEL` environment variable.